The School of Bio Sciences and Technology offers one undergraduate programme B.Tech. Biotechnology.

-Over the years, SBST has proven research capabilities in the form of 4849 publications in both national and international peer reviewed reputed journals with a and cumulative citations of 35304.
-SBST holds h-index of 67 and published more than 1500 research papers in last 5 years.
+Over the years, SBST has proven research capabilities in the form of 5386 publications in both national and international peer-reviewed reputed journals with an average impact factor of 2.548 and cumulative citations of 46558.
+SBST holds an H-index of 80 and published more than 1500 research papers in the last 5 years.

 Number of Students